e-dagan/craigslist-redesign/README.md

-# craigslist-redesign
+# in-class-git

-Craigslist Redesign HW FEW22
+Example of Github